 The Living Wage Foundation will champion the social care sector and key workers during this year’s Living Wage Week.

-The campaign, which commences on November 9, will share stories of how providers accredited by the foundation have implemented the Living Wage and how it has benefited their staff and services.
+The campaign, which commences today (November 9), will share stories of how providers accredited by the foundation have implemented the Living Wage and how it has benefited their staff and services.

 There are now over 210 accredited care providers in the UK, including domiciliary care providers Penrose Care and Seniors Helping Seniors – the latter increasing its hourly rate by 5% in August to £10, plus holiday pay of 12.07%.